Is it about time you considered adding multifamily real estate to your real estate portfolio?

 Generally speaking, most new investors are scared of multifamily investment opportunities for one simple reason: the price of admission.
 In most cases, if not all, the price point on a multifamily property will eclipse a complementary single-family home.
 The numbers are relatively simple; the more units, the more money it will likely cost.
 And while that may be enough to scare away some investors, know this: securing a loan for a multifamily property is more likely to be approved by lenders than the average single-family home.

 Why are banks more willing to lend to investors of multifamily properties than single-family homes you ask?
 The answer is simple: multifamily real estate coincides with an increased propensity towards monthly cash flow.
-Even with a few vacancies, it’s entirely possible for multifamily properties to remain “in the black.”
-Single-family homes, on the other hand, don’t share the same luxury.
-In the event a single-family home loses a tenant, it becomes a non-performing asset.
+Even with a few vacancies, multifamily properties can remain “in the black.”
+On the other hand, single-family homes don’t share the same luxury.
+If a single-family home loses a tenant, it becomes a non-performing asset.
 Truth be told, real estate is a numbers game that favors those with multifamily units.
 When all is said and done, the likelihood of foreclosing on a multifamily unit is less than a single-family property, which the bank views favorably.

 It’s worth noting that banks aren’t the only lenders willing to lend to those seeking funds for multifamily properties.
 Not surprisingly, private money lenders will view the right multifamily property as a sound investment as well.
 Seeing as how private money loans are asset-based, they are more likely to lend on investments with a more secure, promising return.
 More often than not, the numbers on multifamily properties are more attractive and more attainable than those on single-family homes.